fbpx

 Jury selection

-From all the submissions a jury will choose 10 works to be exhibited in the CREA hall for an entire course block.
+From all the submissions a jury choose 10 works to be exhibited in the CREA hall for an entire course block.
 From this selection, a jury and public favourite will also be chosen, which will be exhibited for longer in large format.
-The photographers of the favourite works will also receive a CREA day course (in block 2 or 3 of season 2024-2025) of their choice!
+The photographers of the favourite works will also receive a €25 photography gift card!

 Voting